dmccrearytg/copilot-metadata/docs/glossary.md

 Notes that provide historical context or track changes and developments related to a concept or entity in the graph over time.

+#### InqueryAI

+The TigerGraph tools and frameworks that match questions to certified queries.

 #### Named Entity Resolution

 The process of identifying, disambiguating, and linking mentions of entities in text to unique identifiers, typically within a predefined set of entity vertices in a graph.
 This facilitates accurate analysis of relationships and interactions between entities across documents.